top of page

 Lack of accessible options

-Key Learnings
+Key takeaways

 This project has taught me how to collaborate successfully with a team.
 It is very important to work interdependently towards a common goal, which is the users of Upham.
 Working as a team has its difficulties, such as miscommunication, and different levels of skills, but that also means we have to understand each other's strengths and delegate the tasks from there.